This lovey security blanket is continued from here.

 Your local quilt shop can be a great source of help, if you’re new to bias binding.
 Just ask!
 Betty at the quilter’s guild here answered my questions and even helped me cut and sew a length of binding in the workshop at the back of the store.

-All that remains is to introduce the lovey to your sweet bonbon and train him or her to find sleepytime comfort with it.
+All that remains is to introduce the lovey security blanket to your sweet bonbon and train him or her to find sleepytime comfort with it.
 Then maybe you can get a little more sleep too!